How Secure is DW Spectrum IPVMS?

 Clients that are connecting through the DW Cloud connection service are validated through DW Cloud.

 **NOTE: A self-signed 2048-bit SSL certificate with 256-bit encryption is automatically generated when the DW Spectrum Server is initially created.
 You can replace the SSL certificate with one provided by a Certification Authority (recommended for any public servers that you may have within the system).

 DW Spectrum System Owners and Administrators have the option to encrypt the recorded video archive so that recorded video can only be viewed when using the DW Spectrum Desktop Client, DW Spectrum Mobile Client, or with the Web Admin.

 The Archive Encryption feature uses 128-AES encryption, which uses ten (10) transformation rounds to encrypt data and is approved by the National Security Agency to protect information.
 When encrypting the archives is combined with encrypted communications, organizations create end-to-end encryption to protect all video streams, recorded video archives, and video stream data.

 To enable the optional encryption options through an instance of the DW Spectrum® Client:

 The DW Spectrum® Server software runs on the server computer as a service and has administrator permissions.
-In order to protect DW Spectrum® Server data from being overwritten by other applications on the same server, we highly recommend that these other applications do not have administrator privileges and do not have access to the DW Spectrum® Server archive storage.
+To protect DW Spectrum® Server data from being overwritten by other applications on the same server, we highly recommend that these other applications are not provided with administrator privileges and do not have access to the DW Spectrum® Server archive storage.

 The default OpenSSL cipher setting “High:!RC4:!3DES” is used, but the cipher can be changed manually to be even more secure.
 We support TSL1.2 by default, but other options can be enabled by modifying the parameter “allowedSslVersions”.